 That his spell at the summit was so short-lived may have had something to do with his talent for making political enemies (see the previous sentence).

 So, while his premiership was relatively short, it nonetheless coincided with an especially glorious time for the Irish football team.

 And when Big Jack dismounted from the private jet that carried the Irish team back from Windsor Park in November 1993, Albert, champagne bottle in hand and a green scarf around his neck, was the first to greet the Irish manager with a hug.

-Enda is certainly finding his mojo in this regard.
+Enda certainly found his mojo in this regard in latter years.